-Start out rock climbing at Smith Rock State Park, one of the best climbing sites in the country.
-Then move on to the central Cascades of Oregon, where you’ll learn and practice mountaineering skills and practice them on summit attempts of local peaks.
+The course includes rock climbing at Smith Rock State Park, one of the best climbing sites in the United States.
+The course also travels into the Central Cascades of Oregon where you will learn mountaineering skills and practice them on summit attempts of local peaks.
 A 3-day introduction to wilderness medicine with the opportunity to earn your Wilderness First Aid (WFA) certification is also included in the course.
-Finally, you will whitewater raft on two of the most renowned rivers in the west - the Salmon River in Idaho and the Deschutes River in Oregon.
-Although you’ll have plenty of time for rest and reflection during the course, this is a rigorous adventure, with seven full weeks of skill development, backcountry living and physical and mental challenge in the most spectacular of outdoor learning environments.
+Finally, you will whitewater raft on two of the most renowned rivers in the west, the Salmon River in Idaho and the Deschutes River in Oregon.
+Although there will be time for rest and reflection during the course, it is still a very intense experience: seven weeks of skill development, backcountry living and physical and mental challenge in the most spectacular of outdoor learning environments.

-The mountain section of this course focuses on mountaineering and alpine climbing.
-Students learn skills such as knots and hitches, fixed-lines, climbing technique and anchor building.
+During the portion of the course focused on mountaineering and alpine climbing, students will learn skills such as knots and hitches, fixed-lines, climbing techniques and anchor building.
 Wilderness skills such as navigation, natural history and living in the backcountry are also taught.
 Mountaineering courses spend time both on and off trail, traveling to remote and beautiful places that are ideal Outward Bound classrooms.
-Each day presents a different focus, with ample time for experiential learning.
-The instructor-to-student ratio is never more than 1:5 during this section, allowing for personal coaching on the physical techniques of climbing and mountaineering, as well as catering the curriculum to the specific interests and aptitudes of individual course participants.
+Each day presents a different set of activities, with ample time for experiential learning.
+The Instructor-to-student ratio is never more than 1:5 during this section, allowing for personal coaching on the physical techniques of climbing and mountaineering, as well as catering the curriculum to the specific interests and aptitudes of individual course participants.

-Students travel on the river in four to six person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to IV rapids.
-After lessons in basic river travel and safety, students progress into learning to read currents, anticipate obstacles, scout rapids, and negotiate technical portions of the river.
-Students also learn river hydrology, swimming in currents, paddle techniques and expeditionary travel.
+Students will travel on the river in four to six person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to Class IV rapids.
+After lessons in basic river travel and safety, students will progress into learning to read currents, anticipate obstacles, scout rapids and negotiate technical portions of the river.
+Students will also learn river hydrology, swimming in currents, paddle techniques and expeditionary travel.
 While on the rafting expedition, there may also be an opportunity for short day hikes.

-Students receive individual instruction and test their skills against vertical cracks, steep faces and boulders.
-Camping occurs in a front country site at Smith Rock State Park among the multicolored cliffs and spires.
-Students learn about basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques and movement on rock.
+Students will receive individual instruction and test their skills against vertical cracks, steep faces and boulders.
+Camping will be in a front country site at Smith Rock State Park among the multicolored cliffs and spires.
+Students will learn about basic climbing equipment, rope management, knots, belaying and rappelling techniques and movement on rock.

 Smith Rock State Park, Oregon

-Smith Rock is widely considered to be one of the top sport climbing areas in the country and the variety of climbing offered attracts climbers of every ability level.
+Smith Rock is widely considered to be one of the best sport climbing areas in the country and the variety of climbing offered attracts climbers of every ability level.
 It is a uniquely beautiful area that commonly graces postcards and calendars.
 The Crooked River lazily winds its way through the canyon, cutting a path through the cliffs and spires.
-To the west, the snow-capped volcanoes of the Cascade Range rise on the horizon, above the flat checkerboard of irrigated plains.
-One of the most striking features is a prominent spire - Monkey Face.
+To the west, the snow-capped volcanoes of the Cascade Range rise on the horizon above the flat checkerboard of irrigated plains.
+One of the most striking features is a prominent spire called the Monkey Face.
 Given the dry and temperate climate, rock climbing is feasible most of the year.

 Lower Salmon River, Idaho

-Starting in Whitebird, Idaho, the Salmon River has created the second deepest river gorge in North America (deeper than the Grand Canyon), and is also the last free flowing river in the United States.
-Because there are no dams, sand is carried downstream from high creeks and tributaries and deposited in the form of beautiful white sand beaches that provide idyllic camping conditions.
+Starting in Whitebird, Idaho, the Salmon River has created the second deepest river gorge in North America (deeper than the Grand Canyon) and is also the last free flowing river in the United States.
+Because there are no dams, sand is carried downstream from high creeks and tributaries and deposited in the form of beautiful white sand beaches providing idyllic camping conditions.
 The river meanders through the second largest protected wilderness area in the contiguous United States, The Frank Church Wilderness.
 The entire trip includes 73 miles of river travel and many rapids up to Class IV.
-The river journey ends on the lower end of the Snake River in Hell’s Canyon, the deepest canyon in the country.
-Our seven-day trips allow students to explore the many historical and cultural sites that the Lower Salmon has to offer, from houses inhabited by Chinese miners to Native American pictographs.
+The river journey ends on the lower end of the Snake River, the deepest canyon in the country.
+Outward Bound trips allow for exploration of the many historical and cultural sites that the Lower Salmon has to offer, from houses lived in by Chinese miners to Native American pictographs.

 Central Cascades, Oregon

 Volcanoes dot the spine of the Cascade Mountains, rising over 10,000 feet above the forests, lakes and rivers of the surrounding region.
-These glaciated peaks run north and south and create perfect mountaineering objectives this course.
+These glaciated peaks run north and south and create perfect mountaineering objectives for this course.
 The Central Cascade range is home to the Three Sisters, Broken Top, Mt.
-Washington, three Fingered Jack and Mt.
+Washington, Three Fingered Jack and Mt.
 Jefferson.
-Four 10,000-foot glaciated volcanoes are present in this course area, with a total of nine major volcanoes at home in the region.
-One can find a unique blend of dry east side and moist west side weather conditions which allow diverse types of vegetation to flourish.
+Four 10,000-foot high glaciated volcanoes are present in this course area, with a total of nine major volcanoes at home in the region.
+One can find a unique blend of dry east side and wet west side weather conditions which allow diverse types of vegetation to flourish.
 The area has a complex geologic history that continues today.
-Active glaciers methodically carve away the mountains and the dramatic traces of avalanches that altered the landscape can be found throughout.
+Active glaciers methodically carve away the mountains and the dramatic traces of avalanches that have altered the landscape can be found throughout.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.